and melodic minor scales up to 4 sharps and flats. Two contrasting solo pieces (examples: any of

 Sight reading may be required.

 A-flat, A, B-flat, C major scales, two octaves, slurred or tongued; F, D, E-flat major scales, one octave,

-slurred or tongued; a, g, b minor scales, two octaves, slurred or tongued; d,
+slurred or tongued; a, g, b minor, either natural, harmonic, or melodic form, two octaves, slurred or tongued; d,

 f, e minor scales, one octave, slurred

 or tongued.
 Choose two contrasting solos or etudes, one lyrical and one

 selection might contain both elements, a range of playing styles should be